cycloptux/GiselleBot-Documentation/docs/source/guides/administration.rst

 1. Create the following channels

   a. #log-members
-  b. #log-users
+  b. #log-users (If you are a patron of the bot developer)
   c. #log-messages
   d. #log-mod
   e. #log-warn
-  f. #log-roles (If you are a patron of the bot developer)
+  f. #log-roles
-  g. #log-channels (If you are a patron of the bot developer)
+  g. #log-channels
   h. #log-voice (If you are a patron of the bot developer)
   i. #log-server (If you are a patron of the bot developer)

 2. Run the following commands in each channel

   a. |bot_prefix|\ log members
-  b. |bot_prefix|\ log users
+  b. |bot_prefix|\ log users (if you are a patron)
   c. |bot_prefix|\ log messages
   d. |bot_prefix|\ log mod
   e. |bot_prefix|\ log warn
-  f. |bot_prefix|\ log roles (if you are a patron)
+  f. |bot_prefix|\ log roles
-  g. |bot_prefix|\ log channels (if you are a patron)
+  g. |bot_prefix|\ log channels
   h. |bot_prefix|\ log voice (if you are a patron)
   i. |bot_prefix|\ log server (if you are a patron)

-3. If your Discord name is @NaviKing#3820 and you have an #admin-channel that isn't visible to Moderators, you could have the bot ignore you and all the messages in that channel using the following commands
+3. If your Discord name is @NaviKing#3820, you are a patron and you have an #admin-channel that isn't visible to Moderators, you could have the bot ignore you and all the messages in that channel using the following commands

   a. |bot_prefix|\ logignore channels #admin-channel
   b. |bot_prefix|\ logignore members @NaviKing#3820